HIV and Safer Sex

 Researchers have also found that hepatitis C can be sexually transmitted through anal sex even when no blood is present.

-Since every sexual act that involves sexual fluids or blood has some risk, safer sex means using barriers to prevent passing fluids into another's body.
+One part of safer sex is using barriers to prevent passing fluids into another's body.
 Barriers include condoms (male and female), dental dams (thin squares of latex), and latex or nitrile gloves.
 Barriers can help reduce the risk of spreading or getting STIs by keeping one partner's fluids from getting into or onto the other partner.
-There are also several sexual activities that do not pass sexual fluids or blood between bodies and therefore have very little risk.
+There are also several sexual activities that do not pass sexual fluids or blood between bodies and therefore have virtually no STI transmission risk.

-Whether you choose to use a barrier (e.g., condom), or a form of HIV treatment as prevention, it can be helpful to know which sexual acts are more risky than others for HIV.
+If you are unaware of your or your partner's viral load, or the viral load is detectable, it can be helpful to know which sexual acts are more risky than others for HIV.
 The risk for a specific sexual act is determined by what bodily fluids are being exchanged and what part of the body is involved.
 Below is a list of common sexual activities, their risks, and tips for making them safer:

 Receptive vaginal-penile sex, or heterosexual intercourse, refers to sex in which the penis goes into the vagina.
-It is considered a high-risk activity and the most common way that HIV is spread worldwide.
+It is considered a high-risk activity when barriers or treatment-as-prevention methods are not used.
+It is the most common way that HIV is spread worldwide.
 While it is high risk for both women and men, men living with HIV are much more likely to spread HIV to women than women living with HIV are to spread HIV to men.

 Male condoms come in a variety of shapes, sizes, colors, textures, and even tastes.
 They are generally inexpensive and can be found at pharmacies, grocery stores, and sex stores.
-Sometimes they are available for free at certain health clinics and HIV/AIDS-service organizations.
-They are also quite small and easy to carry with you so that you can always be prepared to protect yourself.
+Sometimes they are available for free at certain health clinics and HIV service organizations.
+They are also quite small and easy to carry with you, so that you can always be prepared to protect yourself.

-Female condoms are made of latex or polyurethane and can be put inside the vagina before you begin sexual activity.
-They usually cost a bit more than male condoms and are often available at pharmacies, grocery stores, and sex stores.
-They are also available for free at certain health clinics and HIV/AIDS service organizations.
+Female condoms are made of latex or polyurethane and can be put inside the vagina or the anus before you begin sexual activity.
+They usually cost more than male condoms and are often available at pharmacies, grocery stores, and sex stores.
+They are also available for free at certain health clinics and HIV service organizations.

 When using latex condoms, use only water- or silicone-based lube.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, or baby oil with latex condoms because they weaken the condom and make it more likely to break.
 Silicone-based lube will last longer than water-based lube.
 Lube can also make the condom feel better.
 There are several types and brands of lubes, with a variety of different feels and tastes.
 Some also contain substances that warm' or enhance sensation.
 For more information on using condoms, see our fact sheet on Talking to Your Partner About Condoms.